Consensus Algorithms and the Decomposition-Separation Theorem: Introduction

+In addition to the notation defined in the beginning of this section, we adopt the following notation throughout the paper.
+Letter $t$ stands for either discrete or continuous time indices according to context. $\Phi(t,\tau)$, $t,\tau \geq 0$, represents the state transition matrix of the considered system, which can be defined in either the discrete time domain, as in (\ref{DS-modelss}), or the continuous time domain, as we will see later on.
+Moreover, $\Phi_{i}(t,\tau)$ and $\Phi_{i,j}(t,\tau)$, $1 \leq i,j \leq N$, denote the $i$th column and the $(i,j)$th element (intersection of $i$th row and $j$th column) of $\Phi(t,\tau)$ respectively, while $\Phi'_i(t,\tau)$ refers to the $i$th column of $\Phi'(t,\tau)$ (the prime acts first), which is also the transpose of the $i$th row of $\Phi(t,\tau)$.
+For an arbitrary vector $v \in \mathbb{R}^N$, and $1 \leq i \leq N$, $v_i$ denotes the $i$th element of $v$.
+The overline ( $\bar{}$ ) on a subset indicates complementation of the subset in the universal set of interest.

 The rest of the paper is organized as follows.
-In Section 2, we state necessary conditions for class-ergodicity and ergodicity of a chain.
-The D-S Theorem and its application in a general linear consensus algorithm are discussed in Section 3.
-In Section 4, we show how the D-S Theorem relates to and generalizes most of the existing results in the literature on convergence properties of linear consensus algorithms.
-Concluding remarks end the paper in Section 5.
+In Section \ref{IJFP}, we state necessary conditions for class-ergodicity and ergodicity of a chain.
+The D-S Theorem, and its application in a general linear consensus algorithm, are discussed in Section \ref{D-S Theorem}.
+In Section \ref{Touri}, based on the D-S Theorem, we analyze the convergence properties of chains in Class $\mathcal{P}^*$.
+It is shown, in Section \ref{Previous Work}, that this analysis leads to a generalization of most of the existing results in the literature on convergence properties of linear consensus algorithms.
+A geometric approach is introduced in Section \ref{geo-approach-discrete} that applies to both discrete and continuous time consensus protocols.
+From the geometric framework built, we extend our analysis to the continuous time case in Section \ref{cons-cont}.
+Concluding remarks end the paper in Section \ref{Conclusion-DS}.